The web standards model

 "Open" standards

-One of the key aspects of web standards, which TimBL and the W3C agreed on from the start, is that the web (and web technologies) should be free to both contribute and use, and not encumbered by patents/licensing.
-Therefore anyone can write the code to build a website for free, and anyone can contribute to the standards creation process, where the specs are written.
+One of the key aspects of web standards, which TimBL and the W3C agreed on from the start, is that the web (and web technologies) should be open.
+This means they free to both contribute to and use, and not encumbered by patents/licensing.
+This is important — if a web technology relies on patented/licensed technologies to function, the patent/owner can then charge implementing browser vendors potentially large amounts of of money, and those costs would then be passed onto the browser users.

 Don't break the web